ErpNetDocs/tech/advanced/calculated-attributes/index.md

 - GETREF - gets information from a related entity.
 The related entity is specified in Param1.
 The desired information is specified in Param2.
 - Line number 10 is the only line in the calculated attribute
-- The return value is the value of the attribute DefaultPaymentTermDays in the Customer entity.
+- The return value is the value of the attribute DefaultPaymentTermDays in the customer entity.

 ## Example - Complex filter and summation

 The following calculated attribute sums all sales order lines, whose product:

 - has a user data attribute, called "CustPropPrj", equal to '500'
-- has a Name, containing the word 'Tool'
+- has a name containing the word 'Tool'

 | No | Operation | Param1 | Param2 | Param3 |